zimmj/Vaadin8withLiferay7.2/README.md

   - custome Widgetset.
 You can add your own connector and so to the widgetset
   - custome theme.
 The theme can be changed as wanted.
 It inherits from the basic vaadin theme
   - Liferay feature can be used

+# Vaadin 8 Compatibility mode
+If you want to use the Vaadin 8 Compatibility mode, you need to add all the jars to the server.
+The vaadin 8 compatiility client can not be run on osgi, as it doesn't have a manifest file.
+Fortunately it is only needed in compile time.
+To avoid osgi trouble add following statement to the bnd.bnd file:

+Import-Package: \
+        com.vaadin.v7.client.*, resolution:=optional, \
+        *